pmuens/awesome-serverless/README.md

 - [DevOps use-cases with Serverless Variables](https://serverless.com/blog/devops-serverless-variables/) - How developers use the Serverless Variables system to enhance their DevOps experience.
 - [What comes after SaaS?](https://hackernoon.com/what-comes-after-saas-1f71ec40de45) - Thoughts about the evolution of the cloud and future use-cases where serverless can fit in (and might replace SaaS).
 - [Announcing JeffConf](https://serverless.zone/announcing-jeffconf-london-2017-49af72bf5284) - Announcement blog post which describes the motivation behind the JeffConf conference.
+- [Recurring payments with Stripe and AWS Lambda](http://normal-extensions.com/2017/05/05/simple-recurring/) - Tutorial on how to create dirty cheap recurring serverless payments with AWS Lambda and Stripe.

 ## Screencasts